 - Responsibilities – When it comes to childcare and household chores, it is best to discuss each partner’s role in the family before the baby arrives.

-You and your spouse will have plenty of conversations over the course of your pregnancy, but these four are some of the most important ones to have in the beginning stages.
+You and your spouse will have plenty of conversations over the course of your unplanned pregnancy in marriage, but these four are some of the most important ones to have in the beginning stages.
 By talking through these important issues with your partner, you can be sure that you start this journey side by side.

 Keep in mind: when you are married, unplanned pregnancy does not necessarily mean you have to raise your child.
 Many expectant parents decide to place their babies for adoption — either because they are not ready to be parents or because they cannot provide the life they wish for their child.
 Others choose to terminate the pregnancy.
 Whatever path you and your partner choose, it’s important that you do it together.